-Steve Bloom is the Head of Division for Diabetes, Endocrinology and Metabolism, Chair of the academic Section of Endocrinology and Investigative Medicine at Imperial College London and Lead Clinician for Clinical Chemistry at Imperial College Healthcare NHS Trust.
-He heads a 40 strong research team investigating the physiology of regulatory peptides in CNS and periphery.
+Steve Bloom is the Head of Drug Development, Dept Metabolism, Digestion & Reproduction and Clinical Director of Pathology for North West London Pathology at Imperial College Healthcare NHS Trust, serving six major acute hospitals.
+He heads a 30 strong research team investigating the physiology of regulatory peptides in CNS and periphery.

 Professor Bloom received his undergraduate medical training at Cambridge University.
 His house officer, senior house officer and registrar posts were largely undertaken at The Middlesex Hospital, University College London, where he also received his MRC Clinical Research Fellowship training.
 He moved to the Royal Postgraduate Medical School at Hammersmith Hospital in 1974 where his roles have included Senior Lecturer (Consultant Physician), Reader in Medicine then Professor of Medicine and Chairman of the Academic Board.
 In Hammersmith Hospital he was Director of the Endocrinology Clinical Service and Deputy Director, Department of Medicine, Director of Chemical Pathology (renamed Metabolic Medicine) and later in the Hammersmith Hospitals Trust, Chief of Service for Pathology and Chief of Service Endocrinology and Diabetes.